Ralph-Lee/blog/online-net-code-conversion-tools.md

 * copied all the reusable non-.NET files from the old solutions - *.xml, *.config, etc.
 * made new .vbproj projects in Visual Studio
-* for the web project, Add Existing Files â> Select all your converted files.
+* for the web project, Add Existing Files -> Select all your converted files.

 For those converting a web project, just create a new Web Project.
 For each of your pages, modify your .aspx  to have its Page directive to have the appropriate configurations: